vruusha/romanizer/README.md

 # Roman Numeral Converter

+## 🚧 Work in Progress
+This project is under active development.
+Some features and tests may not be fully functional yet.

 A full-stack web application that converts Arabic numerals to Roman numerals, built with a React frontend and Node.js/Express backend.
 The project includes robust logging and error handling.

 ## 🏗️ Architecture